86 separate references and commentary follow this brief discussion.

 42– Wahezi, S, Algra J. Epigenetic Pain Regulation.
 J Clin Epigenet.
 (2017) Vol. 3 No. 4:37

 This paper describes mechanisms whereby in response to pain, DNA can direct production of more sensors, which are in turn more sensitive to pain.
+This is possible support for the aphorism “pain leads to more pain”.

 43– Ladron de Guevara, C, Fernandez-Serrano, M, Reyes del Paso, G, Duschek, S. Executive function impairments in fibromyalgia syndrome: Relevance of clinical variables and body mass index.
 PLOS ONE, April 25, 2018.